What is the workforce of the future? New One Detroit Roadshow

 According to the Workforce Intelligence Network, more than 800,000 jobs across Michigan between now and 2022 may go unfilled without an immediate influx of skilled trades workers.
 IT, medical assistance, software development and robotics are just a few of the upward trending job needs that according to WIN produce an average median salary of $65,000 per year.

-Detroit Public Television’s One Detroit tackles this critical topic in its “Workforce of the Future Roadshow” on May 24 at 7pm ET.
+Detroit Public Television’s One Detroit tackles this critical topic in its “Workforce of the Future Roadshow” which premiered on May 24.
+Repeated May 27 at 9am ET.

 Join anchor Christy McDonald along with American Black Journal's Stephen Henderson and Nolan Finley of the Detroit News as they explore the scope of the skilled trades gap along with new programs that the City of Detroit, the State of Michigan and others are putting forth to help connect workers of the future to Michigan industries in need.